Pablo G. Debenedetti

-Pablo G. Debenedetti is the Dean for Research, the Class of 1950 Professor in Engineering and Applied Science, and a professor of chemical and biological engineering at Princeton University.
+Pablo G. Debenedetti is the Class of 1950 Professor in Engineering and Applied Science and a professor of chemical and biological engineering at Princeton University.
+He served as Princeton's Dean for Research from 2013 to 2023.
 His research focuses on thermodynamics, statistical mechanics, and computer simulations of liquids and glasses.

-Debenedetti was elected a member of the National Academy of Engineering in 2000 for microscopic theory, insight embodied in a scholarly monograph, and application of supercritical and metastable fluids.
+Debenedetti was elected a member of the National Academy of Engineering in 2000, the American Academy of Arts and Sciences in 2008, and the National Academy of Sciences in 2012.

 Early life and education

 Debenedetti was born in Buenos Aires, Argentina, in 1953.
 He graduated from the University of Buenos Aires in 1978 with a degree in chemical engineering, and worked as a process development engineer at the De Nora Company in Milan, Italy, between 1978 and 1980.
-He completed his master's degree in 1981 and his Ph.D in 1985, both in chemical engineering, at the Massachusetts Institute of Technology, where his thesis adviser was Robert C. Reid.
+He completed his master's degree in 1981 and his Ph.D. in 1985, both in chemical engineering, at the Massachusetts Institute of Technology, where his thesis adviser was Robert C. Reid.
 He joined the faculty of Princeton University in 1985.